-How to avoid getting snowed under with back office admin this winter-Reading time: 2 Minutes
+How to avoid getting snowed under with back office admin this winter

 The Christmas festive period might be over, but winter is certainly not.
 With snow thick and fast in some regions, it’s understandable that HR and payroll teams may want to pack up and hibernate for the next couple of months.
 So, how can HR and payroll teams beat the January blues and feel inspired in the New Year?
 To start with, they can begin to minimise the mundane back office admin tasks that absorb so much of their time.

 Admin is a big part of the HR and payroll job role.
 With spreadsheets and data registers both needing to be kept up to date, alongside monthly payrolls and onboarding processes, it’s easy for HR and payroll teams to be snowed under by admin activity.

 However, there’s light at the end of the tunnel.
 Here’s how HR and payroll teams can minimise—or even complete free themselves of—mundane payroll tasks.